 AI is now less likely to be pre-programmed and more likely to be embedded into technology so that it can keep learning and so decisions can be more personalized based on this learning.

 AI in no way has the ability to take over for humans.
 In the example above, the user took a picture of something he/she was interested in and let the computer find it.
 It’s best for both parts of the conversation—humans and computers—to do what they do best.

 AI’s powerful influence on UX is that it helps solve problems.
 Humans have to first identify the problems, but AI brings insights and discovery.

 It can be argued that only humans have empathy for other users and can understand their needs better.

 However, it can also be said that it’s better to remove subjectivity from the UX equation so the experience is based on data, not assumptions.

 From this deep influence by AI, UX has become multi-disciplinary—one of which is now IUI.
-So UX designers now have the ability to shift to IUI and take UX to the next level.
+So UI/UX designers now have the ability to shift to IUI and take UX to the next level.

 IUI designers have a singular focus—increase the intelligence of interaction between computers and people.
 They may look at research subjects like natural language understanding, brain-computer interfaces, or gesture recognition.

 When IUI brings about the convergence of UX and AI, it looks something like this example from MIRALab at the University of Geneva.
 This example involves real-time data captured while an athlete is running.
 There is a wearable device attached at the knee, which measures the activity of the knee during the run.